MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-http-client-pipeline.md

 ## Next steps

-Now that you're familiar with HTTP client functionality in the Azure SDK for Java, consider reviewing the [proxying](java-sdk-proxying.md) documentation to learn how to further customize the HTTP client being used.
+Now that you're familiar with HTTP client functionality in the Azure SDK for Java, see [Configure proxies in the Azure SDK for Java](java-sdk-proxying.md) to learn how to further customize the HTTP client you're using.